futurepaul/addressless/README.md

 - [x] get this actually working on vercel: https://addressless.vercel.app/
 - [x] draw the rest of the owl (implement Lightning Address)
-- [ ] make a tutorial for how to do this
+- [x] make a tutorial for how to do this
-- [ ] default page could be the tutorial / demo of the functionality
+- [x] default page is a demo of the functionality
+- [ ] support tor
+- [ ] tutorial for deploying
+- [ ] support multiple names as aliases